Xtremefaith/div-starter/README.md

 ## To Do List

-* Full Social Media API integration with theme options for implementation throughout the site
+* Full Social Media API integration with theme options for implementation throughout the site (share options)
 * More SEO options
 * More helpful filters/shortcode for developers
 * Cleaner built-in gallery and slideshow options
 * Code cleanup / internal documentation
+* Move documentation to Dashboard

 ## Bug tracker / Request